paulrouget/vianaic/README.md

 ## From the creator

+Reddit links die.
+So we saved as much prose shared by the creator here.

 **Move your mouse over the image for a translation.**

 A Vianaic pangram (phrase composed of all the letters in the alphabet) including all combination symbols.  `ch`, `gh`, `ng`, `ph`, `sh`, `th` and `wh`.
 Meant for practice to aid in memorization of all letters: